Manifesto Aims

 How we plan to do this.

-Edward Debono is his book ‘6 Thinking Hats’ implies that the current political system wastes a lot of energy arguing and debating.
-In effect, politicians are using their minds to win the argument rather find the best solution for the country.
-The six thinking hats method helps fixes this through a predetermined process.
-A process where everybody involved in the decision making focuses on finding the best solution through cooperation.
-Basically, it encourages all the mind to focus on solutions rather than party political point scoring.
+Edward Debono in his book ‘6 Thinking Hats’ implies that the current political system wastes a lot of energy arguing and debating.
+In effect, politicians are using their minds to win the argument rather than finding the best solution for the country.
+The six thinking hats method helps fix this through a predetermined process.
+A process where everybody involved in the decision-making focuses on finding the best solution through cooperation.
+It encourages all minds to focus on solutions rather than party political point scoring.

 SIX HATS, 6 THINKING STYLES